Quick Answer

 Run one more checkpoint before submission: review risk.
 Rejections or delays can come from listing-experience mismatch, privacy-label issues, or marketing language that crosses store rules, and that lost momentum has a real cost.

-Execution rule for the rest of this guide: one active change lane, one logged hypothesis, one documented next action.
-Keep timing as Add current minimum test window after verification in your test doc, then set the final window only after you verify current tooling and your traffic volume.
+Execution rule for each change lane: one active change lane, one logged hypothesis, one documented next action.
+Keep the timing field unresolved in your test doc until you verify the current minimum test window against the tool and your traffic volume.
 If you want a deeper workflow lens, read A Freelancer's Guide to LinkedIn Marketing.

 Once you choose a change lane, run ASO for control, not speed: make one contained change, measure it, then keep, iterate, or revert.